isomerpages/moe-yishuninnovajc/_curriculum/Subject Combi & Eligibility/Subject Combination & Eligibility.md

 * MT Syllabus ‘B’ if taken at O-Level or with Mother Tongue grades D7, E8 or F9 in their GCE O-Level Examination (subjected to approval).

 #### **Contrasting Subject**
 Students must offer a **Contrasting Subject** as one of the four content-based subjects.
 A subject cannot be offered at both H1 and H2 levels.
-Students must offer at least one subject from Group (A) Mathematics and Science subjects, and at least one subject from Group (B) Humanities and Arts subjects.
-(See the list of subjects offered.)
+Students must offer at least one subject from Group (A) Mathematics and Science subjects, and at least one subject from Group (B) Humanities and Arts subjects. <br>(See the full list of subjects offered in the next sub-tab.)